Riley McCarthy Programming

 Games and Projects

-For the last few months I have been working with Torus Games on a project developed in UE4 for a Triple A Studio I cannot disclose.
+For the last few months I have been working with Torus Games on the recently released LEGO 2K Drive in UE4 for 2K Games.
 I have been working with both C++ and Blueprints with my primary focus being CPU optimization for Consoles.
-(No Association with Pokémon)
+I implemented many fixes around asset loading and gameplay flow that were pivotal to the release of this project on PS4/5, XBOX ONE/SeriesX and Nintento Switch.

 World War Z: Aftermath

-I worked on the Torus team for the last 4 months or so on the WWZ: Aftermath Next-Gen Console porting project.
+In 2022 I worked with the Torus team on the WWZ: Aftermath Next-Gen Console porting project.
 This project used a Saber Interactive Proprietary Game Engine which I had to learn to be able to fix and implement game systems for Next-Gen Platforms such as the Xbox Series X and PS5.
+This was an educational experience as every week meant learning something to get the job done.

 Unreal Engine Development [MIStudios]